AdColony-Engineering/objective-c-style-guide/README.md

 static const NSTimeInterval fadetime = 1.7;
 ```

-Properties and local variables MUST be camel-case with the leading word being lowercase.
+Properties and local variables MUST be lowerCamelCase.

-Instance variables MUST be camel-case with the leading word being lowercase, and MUST be prefixed with an underscore.
+Instance variables MUST be lowerCamelCase, and MUST be prefixed with an underscore.
 This is consistent with instance variables synthesized automatically by LLVM. **If LLVM can synthesize the variable automatically, then let it.**

 **For example:**